JahsiasWhite/AudioShape/README.md

 Don't have any local songs?
 No problem!
 Music Player also includes the ability to download songs directly from Youtube by providing the song's url.
 <br>SOON: Have a Spotify account?
 Download your songs or playlists or even stream directly from your account!

 Music Player also has an extensive full-screen mode.
 Sit back and watch the audio spectrum of the current song.
 Listening to an MP4?
-Full-screen mode even lets you watch the video along with it!
+Full-screen mode even lets you watch the accompanied music video!

 WIP